denpeshkov/cs-notes/Go Interfaces Internals.md

 }
 ```

-The first word `tab` is a pointer to an **itable**, which contains information about the type of the interface, the type of the data it points to and a virtual method table
+The first word `tab` is a pointer to an itable, which contains information about the type of the interface, the type of the data it points to and a virtual method table

 The second word `data` is a pointer to the value (copy of the original) held by the interface.
 Values stored in interfaces might be arbitrarily large, but only one word is dedicated to holding the value in the interface structure, so the assignment allocates a chunk of memory on the [heap](Heap%20Memory.md) and records the pointer in the `data` field